 "A tintype, also known as a melainotype or ferrotype, is a photograph made by creating a direct positive on a thin sheet of metal coated with a dark lacquer or enamel and used as the support for the photographic emulsion.
 Tintypes enjoyed their widest use during the 1860s and 1870s, but lesser use of the medium persisted into the early 20th century and it has been revived as a novelty in the 21st.
 Tintype portraits were at first usually made in a formal photographic studio, like daguerreotypes and other early types of photographs, but later they were most commonly made by photographers working in booths or the open air at fairs and carnivals, as well as by itinerant sidewalk photographers.
 Because the lacquered iron support (there is no actual tin used) was resilient and did not need drying, a tintype could be developed and fixed and handed to the customer only a few minutes after the picture had been taken.
 The tintype photograph saw more uses and captured a wider variety of settings and subjects than any other photographic type.
 It was introduced while the daguerreotype was still popular, though its primary competition would have been the ambrotype.
 The tintype saw the Civil War come and go, documenting the individual soldier and horrific battle scenes.
 It captured scenes from the Wild West, as it was easy to produce by itinerant photographers working out of covered wagons.
 It began losing artistic and commercial ground to higher quality albumen prints on paper in the mid-1860s, yet survived for well over another 40 years, living mostly as a carnival novelty.
 The tintype's immediate predecessor, the ambrotype, was done by the same process of using a sheet of glass as the support.
 The glass was either of a dark color or provided with a black backing so that, as with a tintype, the underexposed negative image in the emulsion appeared as a positive.
 Tintypes were sturdy and did not require mounting in a protective hard case like ambrotypes and daguerreotypes."

-Please click the 'Shipping and Payments' tab above to see all of the available shipping methods and costs prior to bidding.
+Please check all of the available shipping methods and costs prior to bidding.

-The winning bidder can also pick up this item at our store in Colchester, Vermont to save on shipping charges.
+The winning bidder can also pick up this item at our store in Colchester, Vermont.
 All local pickups are subject to 7% sales tax.